AlluNatu/DSA_Course/README.md

 ## Learning Objectives
 After completing the course, I learned/am able to:

-    - The student understands algorithm analysis methods and is able to assess the complexity of an algorithm.
+    - I understand algorithm analysis methods and I am able to assess the complexity of an algorithm.
-    - The student can select an appropriate algorithm design principle and data structure for a given problem.
+    - I can select an appropriate algorithm design principle and data structure for a given problem.
-    - The student is capable of writing an algorithm that utilizes advanced data structures and programming it in Python.
+    - I am capable of writing an algorithm that utilizes advanced data structures and programming it in Python.

 ## Course Content